Dilli Bahadur Chaudhary

-Dilli Bahadur Chaudhary (डिल्लीबहादुर चौधरी) is a Nepali politician of Nepali Congress and Minister in Lumbini government.
+Dilli Bahadur Chaudhary (डिल्लीबहादुर चौधरी) is a Nepali politician of Nepali Congress and Chief minister of Lumbini government.
 He is also serving as member of the Lumbini Province Provincial Assembly.
-Chaudhary was elected to the 2017 provincial assembly elections from Dang 3(A).
-He is currently serving as Minister for Tourism, Rural and Urban Development on 12 August 2021.
+Chaudhary was elected to the 2017 and 2022 provincial assembly elections from Dang 3(A).
+He has previously served as Minister for Tourism, Rural and Urban Development of Lumbini Province and as Minister of state for Labour and Employment in central government.

-In addition to these, Chaudhary had made appreciable contribution through an NGO Backward Societ Education.
+In addition to these, Chaudhary had made appreciable contribution through an NGO Backward Society Education.
 He is chairman of this organisation and has won several awards and recognitions for the same.